Kurupt: Career after Death Row

-Tupac Shakur's 1996 murder triggered an exodus of artists from Death Row Records.
+2Pac's 1996 murder triggered an exodus of artists from Death Row Records.
 Preceded only by Dr. Dre, Kurupt was second to leave.
-He then signed with A&M Records, where he founded the imprint Antra Records, releasing his debut solo album Kuruption! in 1998.
+He then signed with A&M Records, where he co-founded the imprint Antra Records with Philadelphia-based attorney Joseph M. Marrone, releasing his debut solo album Kuruption! in 1998.
 Kurupt left the Antra label upon releasing his second album, Tha Streetz Iz a Mutha, featuring the diss track "Calling Out Names", in which Kurupt insults New York rap figures Ja Rule, 50 Cent, Irv Gotti, and DMX, accusing the latter of having an affair with Kurupt's then-fiancée Foxy Brown.

-During this time, he linked up with fellow Californian Ras Kass, Wu-Tang Clan-affiliate Killah Priest, and Canibus to form a new group, The HRSMN, although, despite promises of forthcoming material, has released only an unfinished white label.
+During this time, he linked up with Ras Kass, Wu-Tang Clan-affiliate Killah Priest, and Canibus to form a new group, The HRSMN, although, despite promises of forthcoming material, has released only an unfinished white label.

 While Death Row owned rights to Tha Dogg Pound name, Kurupt and Daz operated as the DPG (Dogg Pound Gangstaz), and also with a larger group, including Nate Dogg, Snoop Dogg, Soopafly, and others intermittently, altogether the DPGC (Dogg Pound Gangsta Clique).
 Daz and Kurupt, as the DPG, released Dillinger & Young Gotti, which received lukewarm reviews.
 Kurupt's following solo album, Space Boogie: Smoke Oddessey, with production by Daz and by up-and-coming producer Fredwreck, and released by Artemis Records, fared better.
 Kurupt's then-fiancée, the late Natina Reed, performed the hook of its single "It's Over".